Skip to main content Skip to docs navigation

 G

-• git-annex: distributed file synchronization system allowing to manage large files with git, without storing the file contents in git.
+• git-annex: distributed file synchronisation system for managing large files with git, without storing the file contents in git.

 I

-• Identifiable natural person: person who can directly or indirectly be identified with the help of an (online) identifier.
+• Identifiable natural person: person who can be directly or indirectly identified using an (online) identifier.

-• Informed consent: process by which a subject voluntarily confirms their willingness to participate in a particular trial, after having been informed of all aspects of the trial that are relevant to the subject’s decision to participate.
-Informed consent is documented by means of a written, signed and dated informed consent form.
+• Informed consent: process by which a subject voluntarily confirms their willingness to participate in a particular trial after being informed of all aspects of the trial that are relevant to the subject’s decision to participate.
+Informed consent is documented by a written, signed and dated informed consent form.

 L